15 April 2015

 By the time McKenzie had used up what goodwill he possessed to buy a Flagtown farm on credit and start a family, his brother showed up on the scene and spilled the true story.
 It seems that their father was indeed a man of means, but was in no way dead!
 McKenzie had been attending college in Glasgow when his father learned he was getting into some mischief.
 Among his many capers at school was the one where he posed as an American exchange student who had run out of money and cajoled classmates into buying him suits of clothes.
 The elder McKenzie sent his son away to relatives in the West Indies as punishment - and it was from there that he ran away to America.

 For a time, Emma Johnson made a go of it.
 Working the farm, and taking care of their baby - but it wasn't long before the farm. which was never paid for, had to be returned to the seller, and Emma was back living with her father, working in neighbors' kitchens.
-Meanwhile, McKenzie was still bumming around New Brunswick, defrauding boarding houses and dining establishments at least through the end of 1889 when he arrested for threatening to bash his wife's brains in with their baby's rattle!
+Meanwhile, McKenzie was still bumming around New Brunswick, defrauding boarding houses and dining establishments at least through the end of 1889 when he was arrested for threatening to bash his wife's brains in with their baby's rattle!

 After this gruesomeness - and the charges were dismissed - the newspapers, to their credit, no longer seemed interested in "Lord" McKenzie, and so the trail grows cold.
 We can only be left to come up with our own punchline for the one about Lord McKenzie of Flagtown!